one-repo-to-rule-them-all/media-collection-tracker/README.md

 ---

+## Notes

+* Backend automatically uses the SQLite database in `database/media.db`
+* Frontend (React) is configured to interact with the backend API
+* npm scripts include a `prestart` script to automatically install backend dependencies and populate database

+---

 ## 📌 Next Steps
 - Build React frontend to interact with API visually
 - Add filtering/searching in frontend
 - Deploy to cloud for remote access

 ---

+## Final Remarks

+This project demonstrates modern software engineering practices:

+* Full-stack application structure
+* Clean folder organization
+* Automated testing
+* Documentation and setup automation
+* Easily extensible for updates, deletes, or cloud deployment

 ## 👨‍💻 Author
 Developed by **Rodolfo Baez Jr** (RBJ Engineering Services LLC)